 “I am a freak… and if you saw me you’d faint”

 “I am a freak.
 I have hands and I have feet, and if you saw me you’d faint, you’d be petrified, mummified, turned into stone or a pillar of salt.”
 Thus said Gef when asked what he was.
-Hiding in the walls of a quaint farmhouse on the Isle of Man (Mann), Gef was indeed a unusual persona.
-Researched extensively by legendary ghost hunter, Harry Price, Gef was thought to be a spirit that took shape in the form of a talking mongoose.
+Hiding in the walls of a quaint farmhouse on the Isle of Man (Mann), Gef was indeed an unusual persona.
+Researched extensively by legendary ghost hunter, Harry Price, and American psychoanalyst, Nandor Fodor, it was theorized Gef was a spirit that took shape in the form of a talking mongoose.

 On a farm in Manx, Doarlish Cashen in the United Kingdom’s Isle of Man, in the early 1930’s, Mr. James T. Irving discovered what he thought was a strange animal inside his house.
 Emanating from the paneled walls of his home were animal sounds – scratching, scurrying, barking, growling, gurgling, spitting, and persistent blowing noises.
 James tried everything to get rid of the pest, including poison and traps, but nothing stopped the animal from making his presence known to the Irving family.